harness/developer-hub/docs/platform/delegates/manage-delegates/auto-scale-using-replicas.md

 3. (Optional) Set the `cpu` `averageUtilization`to add a new replica if CPU utilization exceeds this percentage.

-4. Save the file and deploy to your K8S cluster
+4. Save the file, and deploy it to your Kubernetes cluster.

 ## Configure Harness Delegate autoscaling using replicas for Kubernetes versions earlier than 1.23